 From September to December 2019, a number of purported stockholder class action complaints were filed in the U.S. District Court for the Middle District of Tennessee and in state courts in Tennessee, Michigan, and New York against the Company, members of the Company's board of directors, certain of its current or former officers, and the underwriters of its IPO.
 The following complaints have been filed to date: Mancour v.
 SmileDirectClub, Inc., 19-1169-IV (TN Chancery Court filed 9/27/19), Vang v.
 SmileDirectClub, Inc., 19c2316 (TN Circuit Court filed 9/30/19), Fernandez v.
 SmileDirectClub, Inc., 19c2371 (TN Circuit Court filed 10/4/19), Wei Wei v.
 SmileDirectClub, Inc., 19-1254-III (TN Chancery Court filed 10/18/19), Andre v.
 SmileDirectClub, Inc., 19-cv-12883 (E.D.
-Mich. filed 10/29/19), Ginsberg v.
+Mich. filed 10/2/19), Ginsberg v.
 SmileDirectClub, Inc., 19-cv-09794 (S.D.N.Y. filed 10/23/19), Franchi v.
 SmileDirectClub, Inc., 19-cv-962 (M.D.
 Tenn. filed 10/29/19), Nurlybayev v.
 SmileDirectClub, Inc., 19-177527-CB (Oakland County, MI Circuit Court filed 10/30/19), Sasso v.
 Katzman, et al., No. 657557/2019 (NY Supreme Court filed 12/18/19), Nurlybayev v.
 SmileDirectClub, Inc., No. 652603/2020 (Supreme Ct.
 N.Y.
 Cty. filed June 19, 2020).
 The complaints all allege, among other things, that the registration statement filed with the SEC on August 16, 2019, and accompanying amendments, and the Prospectus filed with the SEC on September 13, 2019, in connection with the Company's initial public offering were inaccurate and misleading, contained untrue statements of material facts, omitted to state other facts necessary to make the statements made not misleading, and omitted to state material facts required to be stated therein.
 The complaints seek unspecified money damages, other equitable relief, and attorneys' fees and costs.
-All the actions are in the preliminary stages.
+All the actions are in the preliminary discovery stage.
 The Company denies any alleged wrongdoing and is vigorously defending against these actions.

 In December 2019, the Fernandez, Vang, Mancour and Wei Wei actions were consolidated and re-captioned In re SmileDirectClub, Inc. Securities Litigation, 19-1169-IV (Davidson County, TN Chancery Court).
 Plaintiffs filed a consolidated amended complaint on December 20, 2019, and Defendants moved to stay or dismiss the action on February 10, 2020.
 On June 4, 2020, the court denied that motion.
 Defendants subsequently moved for permission to seek an interlocutory appeal of that decision.
 On June 22, 2020, the court granted that motion.
-On August 3, 2020, Defendants filed an application for interlocutory appeal with the Tennessee Supreme Court, which was denied.
+On August 3, 2020, Defendants filed an application for interlocutory appeal with the court of appeals, which was denied.
+On September 21, 2020, Defendants filed an application for interlocutory appeal with the Tennessee Supreme Court, which was denied.
 On October 2, 2020, Plaintiffs moved for class certification, which Defendants opposed on January 25, 2021.
 On April 28, 2021, the court ruled in favor of the Plaintiffs class certification.
 The Company filed its notice of appeal on May 4, 2021.
 That appeal was fully briefed as of October 6, 2021.
 All trial court proceedings are stayed during the pendency of the appeal.
 On March 18, 2022, the Tennessee Court of Appeals dismissed the Plaintiff's Section 12(a)(2) claims but affirmed the grant of certification.
-The trial court stay has been lifted and discovery has commenced in the trial court.
+On October 24, 2022, plaintiffs in the Franchi action described below moved to intervene in this action, and their motion was denied on December 6, 2022.
+The case is currently in discovery and the deadline for completion of fact discovery is June 13, 2023.